Junpeng-Wang-TUM/3D-TSV/README.md

 information from the ANSYS environment and write it into the required format for 3D-TSV.

 [![3D-TSV Guidelines for ANSYS Mechanical APDL User (Video)](https://img.youtube.com/vi/Yri_B7m3AWU/maxresdefault.jpg)](https://youtu.be/Yri_B7m3AWU)
+The corresponding stress data can be founded in the directory 'demo_data_Ansys (Please Unzip it).zip'

 ## 6.2 ABAQUS user

-We suggest a manual and slightly time-consuming way to export the data for 3D-TSV, where the mesh information can be found from the input  file (`.inp`) of ABAQUS, and the stress data can be acquired from the result file (`.prt`), which the user also needs to output explicitly.
+We suggest a manual and slightly time-consuming way to export the data for 3D-TSV, where the mesh information can be found from the input  file (`.inp`) of ABAQUS, and the stress data can be acquired from the result file (`.rpt`), which the user also needs to output explicitly.
+The demo files can be founded in the directory './data/Abaqus2TSV (Please Unzip it).zip'

-NOTE: The stress tensor in ABAQUS is arranged in the order Sigma_xx, Sigma_yy, Sigma_zz, Sigma_xy, Sigma_xz, Sigma_zy
+NOTE: The stress tensor in ABAQUS is arranged in the order Sigma_xx, Sigma_yy, Sigma_zz, Sigma_xy, Sigma_xz, Sigma_yz
 by default, which is slightly different to the required input format, so one needs to re-arrange the data order beforehand.